Vishv07/javascript-code-challenges/challenges/functions-concepts.md

 <br />

 #### Q2
-### Write a function which executes another function recieved as an argument
+### Write a function which executes another function received as an argument
 - Functions can be passed as arguments to another functions
 - Passing the function as argument will pass its reference hence no parenthesis